 Sequoia is a great option for a National Park getaway, especially since it's much less crowded than Yosemite, which is packed to the max during summer.

 You can visit Sequoia anytime, but only in the summer can you drive all the way down into Kings Canyon, which is by some measures the deepest canyon in North America.
-Check this Sequoia visitor guide to get started planning your trip to Sequoia right away.
+To get started right away planning your trip to Sequoia, check this Sequoia visitor guide.

 With moderate daytime temperatures and cool nights, Lake Tahoe can be a summer refuge, a place to get a break from Central Valley heat or coastal summer fog.